robgibbons/punchcard/README.md

 **Convert to SVG/PDF**
    - Move or copy `punchcard.csv` into the same directory as the Python converter script (`punchard.py`).
-   - Run the following command in your terminal to install dependencies:
+   - Run the following command in your terminal to install dependencies and run the conversion script:
      ```bash
      pip install -r requirements.txt